Congratulations, you’re taking the exciting next step in your gardening journey and you’re looking to buy yourself a greenhouse!

 How much ground space do you have in your garden?
 Physical limitations are obviously going to be key.
 And it’s important to remember that a perimeter is needed too, so take this into account when taking your measurements.

 How tall do you want your greenhouse to be?
 Are you planning to grow fruit trees inside or just potted succulents?
-You may be need greater height if it’s the former.
-And if you are going to spend a lot of time there, you will probably want a greenhouse you can stand up straight in, so consider your own height when looking at the eaves.
+You may require greater height if it’s the former.
+And if you are going to spend a lot of time there, you will probably want a greenhouse you can stand up straight in, so consider your own height when looking at the eave and ridge measurements.

 If you’re squeezing in a larger greenhouse into a small space, other space-savers should be considered, such as sliding doors rather than swing-doors.
 Or perhaps a lean-to greenhouse would serve you better, than a free-standing greenhouse as it can be snuggly placed alongside a fence or wall.